 As part of its development, the Group has to take stakes in airports companies or creating subsidiaries dedicated to the exercise of its activities in France and abroad, and, in particular, the execution of services contracts.

-These entities represent individually less than 1 % of consolidated revenue, operating income and net income for the period.
+These entities represent individually less than 1 % each of the aggregates (Consolidated revenue, operating income and net income for the period).